cj1063/xmcl-pkgbuild/README.md

 You can use "paru -S xmcl-launcher --rebuild --fm ~/cj-OwO/xmcl-update.sh" by it's self

 This is one of my first projects, I don't recommend trusting it.

+I am not responsible for any damage the scripts / pkgbuild may do, I do not entirely know what I'm doing.

+There is little / no error handling, check that it will work on your system yourself.